ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 If the raw public key of C is wrapped by a CCS, then the following applies.

-* The payload of the Access Token Request (see {{Section 5.8.1 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "req_cnf" parameter {{RFC9201}} MUST specify a "kccs" structure, with value a CCS specifying the public key of C that has to be bound to the access token.
+* The payload of the Access Token Request (see {{Section 5.8.1 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "req_cnf" parameter {{RFC9201}} MUST contain a "kccs" structure, with value a CCS specifying the public key of C that has to be bound to the access token.

   In particular, the CCS MUST include the "cnf" claim specifying the public key of C as a COSE_Key object, SHOULD include the "sub" claim specifying the subject name of C associated with the public key of C, and MAY include additional claims.

-* The content of the access token that the AS provides to C in the Access Token Response (see {{Section 5.8.2 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "cnf" claim of the access token MUST specify a "kccs" structure, with value a CCS specifying the public key of C that is bound to the access token.
+* The content of the access token that the AS provides to C in the Access Token Response (see {{Section 5.8.2 of RFC9200}}) is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "cnf" claim of the access token MUST contain a "kccs" structure, with value a CCS specifying the public key of C that is bound to the access token.

   In particular, the CCS MUST include the "cnf" claim specifying the public key of C as a COSE_Key object, SHOULD include the "sub" claim specifying the subject name of C associated with the public key of C, and MAY include additional claims.

 If the raw public key of the RS is wrapped by a CCS, then the following applies.

-* The payload of the Access Token Response is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "rs_cnf" parameter {{RFC9201}} MUST specify a "kccs" structure, with value a CCS specifying the public key of the RS.
+* The payload of the Access Token Response is as defined in {{Section 3.2.1 of RFC9202}}, with the difference that the "rs_cnf" parameter {{RFC9201}} MUST contain a "kccs" structure, with value a CCS specifying the public key of the RS.

   In particular, the CCS MUST include the "cnf" claim specifying the public key of the RS as a COSE_Key object, SHOULD include the "sub" claim specifying the subject name of the RS associated with the public key of the RS, and MAY include additional claims.